GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/Kubernetes/k8s-pod-restart.md

 #### Export

-  Intelligent check supports "exporting JSON configuration".
-Under the operation menu on the right side of the intelligent check list, click the "Export" button to export the json code of the current check, and export the file name format: intelligent check name. json.
+Intelligent Inspection supports "Export JSON configuration".
+Under the operation menu on the right side of the Intelligent Inspection list, click the "Export" button to export the JSON code of the current inspection, and the export file name format: `intelligent inspection name.json`.

-#### Edit
+#### Editor

   Intelligent check "Kubernetes Pod Abnormal Restart Check" supports users to manually add filter conditions.
 Under the operation menu on the right side of the intelligent check list, click the "Edit" button to edit the check template.